Jobs Board

 Housekeeping is for you if you like organising, keeping things clean and tidy, and helping companies to present the best side of themselves.
 It’s not just about cleaning; housekeeping is part of customer service, health & safety, employee engagement, sales and marketing, operations, facilities and event management.

 Design jobs are for creative people who generally have some previous experience and can use a range of different types of software.
-Their can often be training available, or you might find an apprenticeship for example.
+There can, for example, be training available, or you might find an apprenticeship.
 Design studios have other jobs available though, so if you’re great at organising things, project management, and meeting deadlines, you might also find an opportunity for you.

 Working in a facilities team is for you if you like understanding how things work and fixing things.
 The facilities team look after both a company’s building and all the fixtures and fitting within it.
 That means that you could be involved with plumbing, electrics, painting and decorating, gardening, IT, health & safety and many more things.